Your Personal Tour Guide

 If you go on a cheap and tiring coach tour – I guarantee you will not see enough !

-My unique and exciting, customised tours, cater ideally for individuals, couples and for small groups of 4 people.
-For groups of more than 4 people, please contact me to discuss.
+My unique and exciting, customised tours, cater ideally for individuals, couples and for small groups of up to 8 people.
+For groups of more than 8 people, please contact me to discuss.

 If you choose a tour with WhiteCross Battlefield Tours, I guarantee you will return home with a lot of fantastic memories, some shrapnel from the forest in your pockets (or a fired bullet) and a big smile on your face.